-(b) Directed any recent threats or acts of violence toward another.
+(b) Directed any recent threat or act of violence toward another.

-(c) Directed any recent threats or acts of violence toward himself.
+(c) Directed any recent threat or act of violence toward himself.

 (d) Was arrested for or convicted of a violent or dangerous offense or an offense involving domestic violence.

 (e) Acquired firearms or other deadly weapons within the previous six months.